AshwinNehete/ashwinnehete.github.io/_portfolio/7cv_course.md

 ## Lucas-Kanade Tracking
 * Implemented a simple Lucas-Kanade (LK) tracker with one single template.
+    * This tracker uses a pure translation warp to track a particular template throughout the video.
+    * I also account for the template drifting issue by updating the template as the video progresses.
+{% include youtubePlayer.html id=page.youtubeId1 %}
+{% include youtubePlayer.html id=page.youtubeId2 %}

 * Implemented a motion subtraction method for tracking moving pixels in a scene.
 * Studied efficient tracking using inverse composition.